JinyuanChang-Lab/IndCindTEST/realdata/README.md

 ## Obtaining p-values:

-* To obtain the p-value of the real data using the proposed independence test, run the  R script  'my-in-realdat_pval-new-sta.R'.
+* To obtain the p-value of the real data using the proposed independence test, run the  MATLAB script  'realdat_ind.m'.

-* To obtain the p-value of the real data using the proposed conditional  independence test based on linear regression, run the MATLAB script  'real_data_cin.m'.
+* To obtain the p-value of the real data using the proposed conditional  independence test based on linear regression, run the MATLAB script  'realdat_cin.m'.

 * To obtain the p-value of the real data using the proposed conditional  independence test based on nonlinear regression, run the Jupyter Notebook 'realdata.ipynb'.